Whimsy Stick

 Kevlar line, no snap-back.
 The clean movement control structured arousal sessions need with smaller hyper dogs.
 Built for the protocol, not for casual play.
 Shipping calculated at checkout.

 I built this after watching cheap flirt poles snap on Malinois clients.
-Reinforced fiberglass rod, Kevlar line with zero snap-back, lure attachment that survives the catch phase on working-breed dogs.
+Reinforced fiberglass rod, Dyneema line with zero snap-back, lure attachment that survives the catch phase on working-breed dogs.
 This is the one I use in my own practice.
+One lure included.
 Free US shipping included.

 Commonly Asked Questions